vipink1203/boundary-aws-terraform/docs/deployment_guide.md

    - A database named "boundary" (or you'll need to create it)
    - Proper security group rules to allow connections from the controller instance
    - The specified user with appropriate permissions

+### AWS Authentication

+The deployment uses AWS profiles for authentication:

+1. Ensure you have configured the AWS CLI with the appropriate profile
+2. The profile should have permissions to create:
+   - EC2 instances
+   - Security groups
+   - KMS keys
+   - Load balancers
+   - IAM roles and policies

 ## Step 3: Add Your Boundary Enterprise License